-A couple weeks back ArenaNet, the creators of Guild Wars and Guild Wars 2, announced that there would be a delay on the new episode for Path of Fire.
+A couple of weeks back ArenaNet, the creators of Guild Wars and Guild Wars 2, announced that there would be a delay on the new episode for Path of Fire.
 The latest enemy which threatens the citizens of a new place called Amnoon, is Palawa Joko.

-Of course, ArenaNet decided before Path of Fire launched that they would provide players with new content every quarter, allowing for constant playability unlike other MMOs.
+Of course, ArenaNet decided before Path of Fire launched that they would provide players with new content every quarter, allowing for constant playability, unlike other MMOs.
 In Guild Wars 2, the player base is much more loyal to the game because of its frequent updates.
 Although, the PVP content has been lacking in desirability by those who solely PVP, but that doesn’t mean ArenaNet hasn’t considered balance possibilities.
 Even still, the majority of the players consistently return to Guild Wars 2 because of the regular content and special events.
 In fact, many have been enjoying the new raids.

-Anyways, February 27th the Guild Wars 2 Twitter account graced us with a new trailer for Episode 2 of The Living World:
+Anyways, on February 27th the Guild Wars 2 Twitter account graced us with a new trailer for Episode 2 of The Living World:

 — Guild Wars 2 (@GuildWars2) February 27, 2018

 Unlike the other trailers, this one starts off almost like a game show contest, but that doesn’t last long as we are introduced to new characters.
 In the meantime, Taimi is telling us about the discovery of a scientist crucial to Joko’s ultimate plan.

 Through the course of the trailer, we discover that players will gain access to new masteries, a new legendary dagger (I want it!), a new map to explore, and more information about Palawa Joko.
 We must stop him!
 If the previous episodes are any indication, this story is going to have tougher bosses and more information about Joko and his army; at least, that’s what I expect.